empreinte-digitale/orejime/README.md

                 "_gat_" + GTM_UA
             ],

             // Optional.
-A callback function that will be called each time
-            // the consent state for the purpose changes.
-Passes
-            // the `purpose` config as the second parameter as well.
-            callback: function(consent, purpose){
-                // This is an example callback function. console.log("User consent for purpose " + purpose.id + ": consent=" + consent)
-            },

-            // Optional.
 If "isMandatory" is set to true, Orejime will not allow this purpose to
             // be disabled by the user.
             // See "Special cases" below for more information.